 What is the best foliar spray for cannabis?

 Many growers believe foliar feeding works the same with all marijuana plants.
 It doesn’t, and we’re going to explain why.
 Here are some facts you should know to make the best mix spray for the weed plants in your garden:

 – Work with pH-neutral water or distilled water.
 It’s the cleanest water you can find and the one with the proper nutrients for marijuana plants.
 If you foliar feed cannabis with tap water, you’ll be adding unrequired minerals to your crops and could cause further issues.

 – Temperature plays a significant role when you foliar spray cannabis plants.
 The water should be above 23°C, never below it.
 Also, make sure the room temperature is in line with the water you’re using.
 Your plants will become stressed if they suddenly get showered with colder water.

 – Use a surfactant in your cannabis foliar spray mix.
 This increases the penetrating power of the nutrients on the leaves.
-Make sure your nutes include potassium silicate.
+Make sure your nute mix also includes some silica for cannabis.
 This ingredient makes your plants resistant to pests and diseases.

 – If you need to use a single pesticide, potassium soap should be your first choice.
 Not only does this natural substance get rid of pests on contact, but it also protects the plants against future attacks.
 If you mix it with neem oil, its effects increase tenfold.